 “The start of construction of the first homes is a major milestone for the new community and we’re pleased to have a company with the local expertise and proven track record of Growthbuilt on board.
 We are looking forward to our vision for the masterplan becoming a reality.

 “This is a key milestone for the more than 290 people who have already purchased homes at Ed.Square as well as members of the local community who have been excitedly watching the new community take shape adjacent to the Edmondson Park train station.”

-Growthbuilt will deliver a mix of Torrens Title and strata housing including 156 townhomes, 14 terrace-style homes and 14 urban lofts with private parking.
+Growthbuilt will deliver a strata housing including 156 townhomes, 14 terrace-style homes and 14 urban lofts with private parking.
 The townhomes will be set across five blocks, each of which includes a common parking area.